JonJagger/cyber-dojo/readme.txt

 ===========================================================
    VERY VERY IMPORTANT - VERY VERY IMPORTANT
 ===========================================================
 CyberDojo clients have full rights on the CyberDojo server.
-If you setup your own CyberServer you are strongly advised to consider running the CyberDojo server inside a virtual box.
+If you setup your own CyberServer you are strongly advised to consider using
+o) a dedicated network segment
+o) a dedicated server
+o) a virtual box.
 ===========================================================